First Channel (Georgian TV channel)

 First Channel (პირველი არხი), also called 1TV, is a Georgian television channel owned and operated by Georgian Public Broadcaster, launched in 1956.
 This channel is received by 85% of the population of Georgia.

 History

 Soviet era

-Broadcasts began on 30 December 1956 and, by 1960, was broadcasting six days a week.
+Broadcasts began on 30 December 1956 with three days in a week.
+By 1960, was broadcasting six days in a week.

 From 1970 to 1981, the development of the First Channel of Georgian Television was associated with the work of Grigory Ratner.
 In 1972, an antenna and special equipment for television and radio broadcasting were installed on Mount Mtatsminda, which allowed 600 thousand families of the Georgian SSR to receive republican television programs.
 The coverage of the First Channel of Georgian Television reached 94% by 1981 (for comparison, the coverage of Program I was 80%, Program II - 40%, and Georgian Program II - 30%).